Search results for

 The Pocket Chrome extension

-Ever feel like you have to bookmark a load of sources or make lists of URLs containing interesting info that you didn’t have time to absorb?
-The Pocket Chrome extension is an easy and convenient way of capturing articles, videos, or other content you come across on the web.
-By hitting one of the three quick shortcuts when you find a page of interest, Pocket will collect the source and store it for you, ready to be accessed from any of your devices when you have a bit more time later.
+Ever feel like you have to bookmark a load of sources or make lists of URLs?
+The Pocket Chrome extension is an easy and convenient way of capturing articles, videos, or other content you come across.
+By hitting a quick shortcut when you find a page of interest, Pocket will collect the source and store it for you, ready to be accessed from any of your devices when you’re ready.
 You can easily tag, organize, and search your curated content, and Pocket can even help you discover new stories that might interest you based on what you’ve saved.

 Loom

-I used Loom for the first time this year, and it’s a game-changer.
-It allows you to capture your screen, webcam, or both simultaneously, along with audio narration, to create videos.
-Mine was for a rather dry purpose, but I could record myself performing a technical process on my desktop and explaining what I was doing at the same time.
+I used Loom for the first time recently, and it’s a game-changer.
+It allows you to capture your screen, webcam, or both simultaneously, along with audio narration to create videos.
+I used it to record myself performing a technical process on my desktop and explaining what I was doing at the same time.

-The extension means you can start recording in a few clicks, and Loom provides various options to customize your videos, including adjustable camera sizes, microphone settings, and video quality.
+Using the extension, you can start recording with a few clicks, and Loom provides various options to customize your videos.
+This includes adjustable camera sizes, microphone settings, and video quality.
 Once you’ve recorded your video, Loom offers a range of sharing options, such as generating a unique link or directly embedding it in emails, documents, or websites.
 Loom also allows you to download your videos and store them locally.
 If you need to record a presentation, tutorial, or customer support issue, it’s a really handy extension to add to your browser.

 Momentum